Relationship to DevOps

 ArenaCore embraces this philosophy and creates opportunities for better visibility & integration of architecture design changes into the DevOps flow.

 The importance of visibility during architecture changes is critical.
 As new and changed application architectures are planned and designed the evolution and visibility of these changes can be managed across relevant team members so that unexpected impacts can be identified and actioned ahead of time.

-Whilst ArenaCore does not aim to overlay all activities within the DevOps domain, it can act as a helpful adjunct to the DevOps philosophy by improving overall team design awareness and operations accuracy.
+Whilst ArenaCore does not aim to overlay all activities within the DevOps domain, it can act as a helpful addition to the DevOps philosophy by improving overall team design awareness.

 Established configuration management products such as Puppet, Chef and Ansible all depend on accurate inventory data and can all be automated, potentially making them good candidates for integration against the relevant ArenaCore (TMForum) OpenAPIs.
-Likewise, other types of configuration management products such as Cloudify or Terraform can also be integrated and automated via ArenaCore (TMForum) OpenAPIs.
+Likewise, other types of configuration management products such as Cloudify or Terraform can also be integrated with ArenaCore.

 Development of integration support in this area is written in the Go language, using NATS Streaming as a transport mechanism, and the relevant TMForum API(s) as the application layer model.
 Stay tuned for further updates regarding this!

 Please continue to the Relationship to the Open Source community section.